h1tokiri/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Use 'npm start' in terminal to initiate the application.

+## Updated Fixes

+- Functional requirements were fixed to address:
+  - When a user is logged in, there's an extra 'logout' button underneath the nav bar.
+  - Major: If a user is not logged in, GET /urls should return HTML with a relevant error message.
+  - Major: If a user is not logged in, GET /urls/new should redirect them to /login.
+  - Major: After updating a URL, the user should be redirected to GET /urls.
+The URL also does not update.